Prescription and over-the-counter medication for pink eye

 When needed, steroid drops can cause the pressure inside your eye to increase.
 Your eye doctor may recommend monitoring your eye pressure, especially if you have or are susceptible to glaucoma.

 If you have itchy, red eyes and think you might have pink eye, don’t self-prescribe medicine or other treatment without consulting an eye doctor first.
-A trained eye care practitioner can examine your eyes in detail, rule out other conditions and decide if eye drops are needed.
+A trained eye care practitioner can examine your eyes in detail, rule out other conditions and decide if eye drops for pink eye are needed.

 SEE RELATED: Are there natural remedies for pink eye?